 These questions alone will suggest that you are a real pro who stands out from most wedding hair & makeup business owners.
-Asking these questions shows that you actually have an interest in assuring that everything will be done according to your client’s vision on the big day.
+Asking these questions shows that you actually have an interest in assuring that you will do everything according to your client’s vision on the big day.

 The rest is really up to you and your skills, which we are convinced to be remarkable.

-As a bonus tip, we highly recommend you to always get a non-refundable deposit for special event styling.
+We highly recommend you always get a non-refundable deposit for special event styling as a bonus tip.
 This practice is important because a wedding usually requires several hours of booking time.
 Your time is valuable too, so in case the bride-to-be cancels the deal, you’ll at least generate some revenue and save you a lot of money in the long run.

 Standing out from a highly saturated line of business means that you can offer more than just the basics.
 How can you do that?
 With learning and training, of course.
-You can never be too qualified in the beauty industry because new trends arise day-by-day.
-Not only you need to be up to date with all the bridal trends, but you also need to be the trend-setter!
+You can never be too qualified in the beauty industry because new trends arise day by day.
+Not only do you need to be up to date with all the bridal trends, but you also need to be the trend-setter!